You are currently using an outdated browser. For the best viewing experience, please upgrade your browser here.

 The greatest membership benefit for BGANZ members is the potential for networking with other botanic gardens, with the opportunity to learn from the experience of others, and to have access to a wide variety of shared knowledge and resources.

 BGANZ was awarded funding in 2021 by the Victorian State Government (as part of its Growing Victoria’s Botanic Gardens program) to develop a Victorian Regional Gardens Plant Record Management System.
 The Hortis plant collection database platform is a purpose-built botanic gardens plant database for individual botanic gardens capturing information on plant numbers, species diversity and rare and threatened species held within collections.
-The grant facilitated the design, development, implementation and training for the database, which has been successfully rolled out to 23 Victorian gardens.
-The database will greatly enhance the accuracy of collections across the state and has the potential to extend to all gardens.
+The grant facilitated the design, development, implementation and training for the database, which has since been successfully rolled out to almost 30 BGANZ member gardens.
+The database has greatly enhanced the accuracy of collections.
+Institutional and Associate BGANZ members are eligible for an exclusive special offer: doubled editing capacity for the first year of your subscription.

 With excess funds from the Growing Victoria’s Botanic Gardens program grant, BGANZ Vic and BCARM are collaborating to develop a Living Collections Toolkit.
 The toolkit will support regional botanic gardens to better manage their living collections through an online/interactive resource hosted on the BGANZ website.
 Initially available to Victorian members, the toolkit will later be released to all members.